-Community's current capital campaign included a pledge to help build housing for a village in Nicaragua.
-We are working with the Rainbow Network, a long-standing ministry partner, to build 25 homes and to continue a relationship with the homeowners into the future.
-Church teams visited the site in January then in June 2017, when the project was completed and the families received keys to their new home.
-This gallery is a sample of team members' experiences.
+Community's recent capital campaign included a pledge to help build housing for a village in Nicaragua.
+We worked with the Rainbow Network, a long-standing ministry partner, to build 25 homes and to continue a relationship with the homeowners into the future.
+Church teams visited the site in January 2017 then in June that year, when the project was completed and the families received keys to their new home.
+The gallery below is a sample of team members' experiences.
 Read more details about the village below, and click here to read profiles of all 25 families.

 All families for the community in Nicaragua that Community United Methodist Church is building are from one of two current areas in Nicaragua: Casas Blancas and Santa Carmelo.
 A description of both areas are found below.
 Please pray for this new community as it is built over the course of the next four to six months.
 Also, please pray for the new families as they prepare for their new homes!